georgia dog bite law

 Every pet is presumed harmless in Georgia.
 If you bring a lawsuit, you have to show the judge or jury this dog was not harmless and demonstrate that the dog’s owners or keeper knew – or should have known – that the dog was vicious or dangerous.
 This must be previous knowledge regarding the animal’s character – not information discovered by this attack.
 Your lawyer will have investigated the animal and its owner or keeper to determine if this can be shown in court.
 Also, during the discovery phase of your case, your lawyer will seek additional information from the owner or keeper that can help your case.

 You must next prove the owner or keeper was careless or let the dog run at liberty.
 This can be easy or difficult depending on the specific situation.
 If you were bitten by a dog running free at a local park, it is simple to show the owner or keeper allowed the dog to run free.
-However, if the dog was where it was supposed to be, such as its own property, and did not require a leash at the time, you will need to find proof of the owner or keeper’s carelessness.
+However, if the dog was where it was supposed to be, such as its own property, and did not require a leash at the time, according to Georgia dog bite law you will need to find proof of the owner or keeper’s carelessness.
 If the dog was previously aggressive toward guests, you may be able to demonstrate to the court that the owner or keeper should have kept the animal in a kennel while other people were on the property.

 Proving your injuries may require showing your medical records and costs in court as well as pictures of your injuries.
 An experienced dog bite attorney will know how to exhibit your injuries to a judge or jury in order for them to understand how these have negatively affected your life.

 Last, you must demonstrate your own behavior at the time of the attack, focusing on how you did not provoke the animal in any way and lead to your own injuries.
 If other people were present at the attack, they may be witnesses in court to support your argument.
 Without witnesses to your own behavior, it can become a he-said-she-said battle in court about what led to the attack.